The Coalition's Campaign on Unaccompanied Youth Homelessness: Accompany the Youth!

-Throughout 2012-2013, the Coalition has been meeting with more and more young people, who have shared their stories, personal experiences, and advice with us, members of the Massachusetts Commission on Unaccompanied Homeless Youth, and legislators.
-Please click here to read more about some of the barriers these youth face, the strength they exhibit, and their recommendations for the future: "Their Stories, Our Responsibility: Accounts from Unaccompanied Youth Experiencing Homelessness".
-Special thanks to the report's author, Samantha Alves, MSW, the Coalition's legislative intern for the 2012-2013 academic year and current Public Policy Advocate.
+From 2012 to the present, the Coalition has been meeting with more and more young people, who have shared their stories, personal experiences, and advice with us, members of the Massachusetts Commission on Unaccompanied Homeless Youth, and legislators.
+Please click here to read more about some of the barriers these youth face, the strength they exhibit, and their recommendations for the future: "Their Stories, Our Responsibility: Accounts from Unaccompanied Youth Experiencing Homelessness" (Spring 2013).
+For more recent stories, please click here to see our Enduring Voices series (Winter 2014).

 An Act Providing Housing and Support Services to Unaccompanied Homeless Youth:

 For the 2013-2014 legislative cycle, the Coalition and our partners are working with Representative Jim O'Day of West Bolyston, (now former) Senator Katherine Clark of Melrose, and other key legislative allies such as Representative Kay Khan of Newton and Senator Harriette Chandler of Worcester, to file and promote "An Act Providing Housing and Support Services to Unaccompanied Homeless Youth" (House Bill 135).
 Similar to House Bill 3838 from the 2011-2012 session, this bill calls on the state to fund a continuum of housing and support services for unaccompanied youth experiencing homelessness.
 The new bill includes youth and young adults through age 24, and looks to further the work of the Massachusetts Commission on Unaccompanied Homeless Youth, which was established through the FY'13 budget process.

 - Legislative page for bill, including bill language

 - The Coalition's video on unaccompanied youth homelessness and House Bill 3838 (from last session)